ijemmao/workshop-ws-4-10-css-bootstrap-4-bulma/intro.md

 # Here's one reason:

-##### Bootstrap is heavy - coming loaded with an above average amount of CSS and JS code base.
+##### Bootstrap can be heavy - coming loaded with an above average amount of CSS and JS code base.
 Paired with a weak internet connection, pages built using Bootstrap load very slowly. <sup>3</sup>*

 ###### * That is, assuming you're using a Bootstrap 4 component that requires JavaScript to function (i.e. *tooltips* and *alerts*)